Vocational training for youngsters with intellectual disabilities (ID)

 - To educate, train and impart vocational training to differently abled persons

 - To help participants develop good work habits and right attitudes towards work

-- To help participants develop and improve their personal, social and functional skills
+- To help participants develop and improve their functional, personal and social skills

 - To help participants improve their communication skills

 - To help participants develop life survival and sustainable business skills

-- To help participants become independent and develop self-esteem
+- To help participants become independent and develop healthy self-esteem

 - To provide opportunities for integrating learned skills into daily life and work situations